-Accelerated pre-licensure students: Concurrent enrollment Medical-Surgical Nursing II, Pathophysiology/Pharmacology II, Diverse Populations
+Accelerated pre-licensure students: Medical-Surgical Nursing II, Pathophysiology/Pharmacology II, Diverse Populations I and II.
+Concurrent enrollment Pathophysiology III, Ethical Issues in Nursing Practice

 NSG 438 Pathophysiology/Pharmacology Nursing III 3 (3T)

 This course builds upon the principles discussed in Pathophysiology/Pharmacology Nursing II.
 It discusses the pathophysiological processes that allow the students to integrate the liberal arts and science education with principles related to alterations in health.
 Pharmacological principles are correlated with these health alterations to support the student in understanding the basis for complex pharmacologic treatment modalities.
 This course focuses on the principles related to complicated acute and/or chronic health problems.
 The learning environment will include application of concepts via the use of classroom and technology.